 Part II: Letters of Recommendation

-Ultimately, letters should be from people who have worked with and who know the applicant well.
+Ultimately, letters should be solicited from people who have worked with and/or know the applicant well.
 People who will write the most informative and helpful letters about an applicant's suitability to enter medical school should be chosen.
+Please note: letters written by family members or close family friends will not be considered by the FSU COM Admissions Committee.

 Letters must be sent: